chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup_AWS.md

 - Update the Automate FQDN DNS entry to resolve to the Disaster Recovery load balancer.
 - The Disaster Recovery cluster will be the primary cluster, it may take some time for DNS changes to fully propagate.
 - Setup backup cron to start taking backups of the now active cluster.

-## Setup Disaster Recovery Cluster For AWS Deployment With AWS Managed Services

-### Requirements

-1. Two identical clusters located in different cloud provider regions.
-1. Amazon S3 access in both the region for Application backup.
-1. Ability to schedule jobs to run backup and restore commands in both clusters.
-We recommend using corn or a similar tool like anacron.

-In this approach, there will be 2 identical clusters

-- Primary Cluster (or Production Cluster)
-- Disaster Recovery Cluster

-### Steps to setup the Production and Disaster Recovery Cluster

-- Choose 2 Region for the Deployment, one for Production cluster and other for DR cluster.
-- Setup the Primary Cluster with steps mention [here](https://docs.chef.io/automate/ha_aws_managed_deploy_steps/) in one of the region.
-- To Setup the DR cluster first we setup the Database
-  - Setup AWS OpenSearch 1.2.
-Click [here](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html) for detailed steps.
-  - Do the Opensearch configuration mention in the [docs](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/replication.html)

-### Prerequisites

-- Setup AWS Another OpenSearch cluster 1.2 in other than Primary region [here](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html)

-- Do the Opensearch configuration mention in the [docs](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/replication.html)

-- Setup the AWS RDS Replica cluster https://aws.amazon.com/blogs/database/best-practices-for-amazon-rds-for-postgresql-cross-region-read-replicas/

-- Setup AWS RDS Postgresql 13.5 in another region.
-Click [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html) to know more.